defi-wonderland/balancer-v1-amm/README.md

 Balancer is based on an N-dimensional invariant surface which is a generalization of the constant product formula described by Vitalik Buterin and proven viable by the popular Uniswap dapp.

-## Documentation

-The full documentation can be found at `TODO BAL-98`.

 ## Development

 Most users will want to consume the ABI definitions for BPool, BCoWPool, BFactory and BCoWFactory.